yinx89/evaluative-ai-strategic-decision-smes/README.md

 # Towards an Evaluative AI Framework for Hypothesis-Driven Strategic Decision-Making in SMEs

+> ⚠️ This is an ongoing work, being developed as part of a three-year industrial PhD project.
+Regular updates and improvements will be made based on feedback and research findings.

+This repository implements a process-centric Evaluative AI (EAI) framework designed to address strategic decision-making challenges in SMEs.
+The framework integrates:
+- Hypothesis-driven evaluation
+- Modular multi-agent architecture
+- Iterative refinement of business hypotheses
+- Integration with Companies House data and internal business metrics
+- Local execution using open-source LLMs for data confidentiality

+The system uses specialized agents to evaluate patterns, profitability, and risk within specific business contexts, leveraging both internal company data and trustworthy public sources.owards an Evaluative AI Framework for Hypothesis-Driven Strategic Decision-Making in SMEs

 This repository contains a data collection and processing framework for analyzing UK software consultancy companies.
 It fetches company data from Companies House API and processes their financial information to support strategic decision-making in SMEs.

+## 🏗 Technical Architecture

+The framework implements a modular and adaptive design that includes:
+- Local execution using open-source LLMs (currently `gpt-oss` 20.9B parameters via Ollama)
+- Pydantic AI for agent creation and LangGraph for workflow orchestration
+- Specialized agents for financial analysis and domain-specific reasoning
+- Built-in reflection layer for agent self-assessment and improvement
+- Support for hypothesis testing across different scenarios
+- State persistence for revisiting and branching decision scenarios
+- Human-in-the-loop interactions for reliability and oversight

 ## ✨ Features
 - Companies House API integration for company data retrieval